roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 34. What is the purpose of the flex-direction property?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>34.
+What is the purpose of the flex-direction property?</summary>
   <p>

 The flex-direction property determines whether flex items are arranged horizontally or vertically within a flex container by defining the direction.